uopsdod/ReactJS-S3-routing/README.md

 install Node.js

 ## Step03
-go to project and execute the following: npm start
+go to project and execute the following commands:
+npm install
+npm start

 ## Step04
 check if localhost:3000/ show the index.html page